Why I'm building Skin in the Game

 Right now I’m starting with two things: real life events and a small WhatsApp community for ambitious men who want to connect and support each other.

 Most of the men in the group so far are founders, CEOs, business operators and leaders in their field.
-Not because I want it to be about perceived success but because of the specific situations, challenges, and pressures these men face.
+Not because I want it to be about perceived success but because of the specific situations, challenges, and pressures that these men face.

 The events are not networking nights.
 Not a room full of ego and business card energy.